iboico/rsschool-cv/cv.md

 +  **Discord:** iboico#1596

 ## **About Me**
+I am a Software Engineer Student at West University of Timisoara.
+I love a challenge, especially when it comes to software development.

 ## **Programming Skills**
 + HTML and CSS
 + JavaScript
 + PHP
++ Java
 + SQL
 + NoSQL